Excess Contributions

 • You switched in or out of a high deductible health plan (HDHP) mid-year and your contributions exceed the pro-rated statutory limit

-What you need to do if you make an excess contribution
+What to do if you make excess contributions

-Questions regarding the HSA distribution request process may be directed to WEX at IUSupport@wexinc.com or at 1-800-284-8412.
+Questions regarding the HSA distribution request process should be directed to WEX at IUSupport@wexinc.com or at +1-800-284-8412, option 1.

 Can’t find the information you’re looking for?